 Last but not least, a traditionally designed air rifle from Daisy.
 The manufacturer used high-grade material to craft this piece of gun.
 Its Monte Carlo style stock has some great to see woodgrain, which also feels comfortable on hands to hold.

 With .177 caliber pellets or BBs gun, you can get up to 800 FPS.
-The velocity is less with pellets, it’s 665 feet per second.
+The muzzle velocity is less with pellets to its bb gun counterfeit, it's 665 feet per second.
 Although the maximum FPS is less than what other rifles on the list offers, for pest control, practice shooting, you will find it accurate enough.

 Its pneumatic pumping mechanism makes it an ideal choice for plinking as well.
 For training young people, you will not find a better alternative at this price range.
 If you want to push the rifle further, you can shoot about 291 yards.